RebelToolbox/RebelDocumentation/tutorials/2d/using_tilemaps.rst

 Left-clicking an area of the tile adds a bit, right-click removes "off", and shift-left-click sets an "ignore" bit.

-Whenever Godot updates a cell using an autotile, it first creates a pattern based on which adjacent cells are already set.
+Whenever Rebel Engine updates a cell using an autotile, it first creates a pattern based on which adjacent cells are already set.
 Then, it searches the autotile for a single tile with a bitmask matching the created pattern.
 If no matching bitmask is found, the "icon" tile will be used instead.
 If more than one